Quandela/Perceval/docs/source/algorithms.rst

 >>> job.cancel()  # Ask for job cancelation.
 The actual end of the execution may take some time

 When a job is canceled, it may contain partial results.
-To retrieve them, call `get_results()`.
+To retrieve them, call :meth:`get_results()`.

 * A remote job can be resumed.